WHS

 Visiting Artists

 Different local artists and musicians are asked to come into the school and teach or share their experiences with our students.
-This often happens during normal class times when not on Covid 19 restrictions.
+This often happens during normal class times.

 Picture